Last modified: October 11, 2024

 Challenges

-3. Consider a file owned by a user who does not have read or write permissions on it.
-Can the user still remove the file?
-Justify your answer with appropriate commands and explain the results.
+4. Identify a file owned by a user who lacks read or write permissions on it, and then check if the user can still remove the file.
+Use appropriate commands to test and explain the results, discussing how file deletion is affected by directory permissions rather than file permissions.

-7. Discuss when you would use standard permissions versus ACLs to control access to files and directories.
-Consider various scenarios such as multi-user systems, shared directories, and files with sensitive information.
+8. Discuss scenarios where standard permissions are sufficient versus when ACLs are more appropriate for managing access to files and directories.
+Consider examples such as multi-user systems, shared directories, and files with sensitive information, and explain the benefits of using ACLs in specific cases.

 Table of Contents